rust-lang/rust/README.md

 to `run` in `main()`.
 Eventually you should be able to set the mode from the command line or from a config file or something.

+You'll need a pretty up to date version of the nightly version of Rust.

 ## Use cases